We Prepare Students for Their Careers

 Our Learning Experts

 Our staff consists of math, science, humanities, writing, and engineering experts.
-Everyone comes from a strong career background in their area of focus so they can provide meaningful and practical insights for student projects.
+Everyone comes from a strong career background in their area of focus, allowing them to provide meaningful and practical insights for student projects.

 Our experts meet with students each week to consult with them on their projects.
 This begins as a project-review meeting.
 After they ensure the student is on-track, they work with the student to identify learning resources and opportunities for credit to be applied to their project.
 Overtime, these meetings serve to keep students on track, within budget, and to push students to expand their thinking to accomplish their goals.

-Each student has a weekly video meeting with their counselor to check in on their academic life, graduation progress, personal development and overall Sora experience.
+Each student has a weekly meeting with their counselor to check in on their academic life, graduation progress, personal and professional development, and overall experience at Sora.

-A student’s counselor is their accountability partner and one of their mentors.
+A student’s counselor is their accountability partner and mentor.
 They’re meant to help provide the resources they need to succeed with their learning plan, but also help them develop personally and professionally to achieve it.
+They stay on top of a student’s goals, connect them with resources like our Mentor Network, and provide a personal perspective of the student in their collaboration with the learning experts.

 How We Assess